gastonlucca/Gaston-Portfolio/README.md

 Librari: Faiss library

-Data source analysis: Analysis of the Data Source reveal that Data source is unstructured and risks of Word-to-Word comparisons because of the dependency of the Content and Technical Specific.
+Data source analysis: Analysis of the Data Source reveals that the Data source is unstructured and risks of Word-to-Word comparisons because of the dependency of the Content and Technical Specific.

-Solution: Steps of the solution includes the following actions: Data Preparation, Data Validation, LMM, Reporting, and Visualisation.
+Solution: Steps of the solution include the following actions: Data Preparation, Data Validation, LMM, Reporting, and Visualisation.
 (Dummy Data)

 ![image](https://github.com/user-attachments/assets/a97a6c88-33af-40f7-80a9-52d12d23f847)